Sprains and Strains Treatment

-- Continue RICE for 24 to 48 hours, or until the person sees a health care provider.
+- Continue RICE for 24 to 48 hours, or until the person sees a doctor.

-- The health care provider may want to do X-rays or an MRI to diagnose a severe sprain or strain or rule out a broken bone.
+- The doctor may want to do X-rays or an MRI to diagnose a severe sprain or strain or rule out a broken bone.

-- The health care provider may need to immobilize the limb or joint with a splint, cast, or other device until healing is complete.
+- The doctor may need to immobilize the limb or joint with a splint, cast, or other device until healing is complete.
 Physical therapy can often be helpful to bring an injured joint back to normal.

 - In severe cases, surgery may be needed.